simeonpashley/simeonpashley.github.io/_posts/2013-04-29-job-interview-assessment-form-template.md

 **Overall summary of the interview:**

-If I’m honest, the interview was hastily held (due to Jose turning up unannounced) so there wasn’t the time to prepare appropriate technical questions for him.
+If I'm honest, the interview was hastily held (due to Jose turning up unannounced) so there wasn't the time to prepare appropriate technical questions for him.
 As such, we can only make an assessment based on what he had to say about his roles elsewhere.

-Given how much he has moved around over the past few years, I’d be concerned how long he might stick around, especially if he’s dumped straight onto a deathmarch project.
+Given how much he has moved around over the past few years, I'd be concerned how long he might stick around, especially if he's dumped straight onto a deathmarch project.

 He will need relocation expenses paid.